EncoreTechnologies/stackstorm-tutorial/doc/01_actions_script.md

 ```

 Now we need to create an Action Metadata file that tells StackStorm how to execute
 our script.
-Action metadat files are written in YAML.
+Action metadata files are written in YAML.
 They provide information to
 StackStorm such as script location, and input parameters.

 Create an action metadata file `/opt/stackstorm/packs/tutorial/actions/nasa_apod.yaml`